The Petit Lenormand deck is available now. Limited stock

 When speech becomes a social weapon that wounds more than it liberates.

-In its shadow, this combination can lead to aggressive use of speech in public: humiliations, sarcasms, repeated criticisms in front of witnesses, or controversies maintained to exist within the group.
-Whip insists on verbal violence, Garden on the fact that it is exercised in front of an audience.
-Sun sheds light on the damage this creates on trust and shared joy.
-Bouquet invites to question the part of the need for recognition or seduction that hides behind these behaviors, in order to transform them into a warmer presence.
+In its shadow, this combination can lead to aggressive use of speech in public: humiliations, sarcasm, repeated criticisms in front of witnesses, or controversies maintained to exist within the group.
+The Whip insists on verbal violence, while the Garden emphasizes that it is exercised in front of an audience.
+The Sun sheds light on the damage this creates to trust and shared joy.
+The Bouquet invites questioning the part of the need for recognition or seduction that hides behind these behaviors, in order to transform them into a warmer presence.

 Calibration questions

-The draw invites you to look at how you stand in the collective when tension rises.
+The draw invites you to reflect on your position in the collective when tension rises.

 • In what social contexts do you regularly feel defensive or ready to react strongly?